-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-response/attendance comments received not accepted applicable)

-and reasons

-1 F Non- Hosted by Family Many speakers Comments received

-targeted/broad Services Advisory addressed the need through the citizen

-community Board to receive for affordable participation process

-input from interested housing in the were considered in the

-residents and County. process of developing

-stakeholders on Inadequate the final Consolidated

-housing and affordable housing Plan.

-community for low wage

-development needs, earners and

-including fair housing disabled persons,

-issues and program need for single

-performance. bedroom and

-Participants were studio apartments,

-asked to identify need for equity

-priorities issues for split with housing

-the Five-Year acquired with

-Consolidated Plan. public funds, and

-the need to create

-a land trust to

-create affordable

-housing stock.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1.
+Public Hearing Non-targeted/ broad community Hosted by Family Services Advisory Board to receive input from interested residents and stakeholders on housing and community development needs, including fair housing issues and program performance.
+Participants were asked to identify priorities issues for the Five-Year Consolidated Plan.
+Many speakers addressed the need for affordable housing in the County.
+Inadequate affordable housing for low wage earners and disabled persons, need for single bedroom and studio apartments, need for equity split with housing acquired with public funds, and the need to create a land trust to create affordable housing stock.
+Comments received through the citizen participation process were considered in the process of developing the final Consolidated Plan.

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+OT C.C. response, attenuante and reasons

-2 Public Meeting Minorities Held Fall 2020, the Housing priorities Comments received
+2. Public Meeting Minorities Held Fall 2020, the Housing priorities and Comments received

-Spanish-Language and barriers were through the citizen
+Spanish-Language barriers were discussed through the citizen

-Non-English Focus Group was discussed with participation process
+Non-English Speaking - Focus Group was held with responses on the participation process

-Speaking - Specify held with seven responses on the were considered in the
+Specify other language: with seven people in cost of rent far were considered in the

-other language: people in attendance. cost of rent far process of developing
+Spanish attendance. exceeding earnings, process of developing

-Hispanic exceeding earnings, the final Consolidated
+tenant/landlord issues, the final Consolidated

-tenant/landlord Plan.

-Non- issues, wages not

-targeted/broad keeping pace with
+Non-targeted/broad wages not keeping pace Plan.

-community housing/living
+community with housing/living

 expenses, not being

-able to live where
+able to live where they

-they work, greater

-need for bi-lingual
+work, greater need for

-County staff, and
+bi-lingual County staff,

-need affordable
+and need affordable

 housing near

 transportation.